 The Blue Lagoon

-We went to The Blue Lagoon on our second evening and it was a perfect way to relax after a busy day of exploring.
-We booked a tour with transport as it’s around a 45 minute drive from Reykjavik.
+We went to The Blue Lagoon on our second evening in Iceland and it was a perfect way to relax after a busy day of exploring Reykjavik.
+We booked a tour with transport as it’s around a 45 minute drive from Reykjavik and we hadn’t hired a car.
 If you’ve got your heart set on visiting The Blue Lagoon it’s really important to book your tickets in advance, as they have limited time slots available which sell out quite quickly (even in winter!)

 The Game of Thrones Tour